 Unlike many content management systems, Elentra does not require you to create a separate instance of a course each academic year.
 When a course is built you define an enrolment period for it and set an audience for that enrolment period.
 By adding multiple enrolments and audiences to a course you make it accessible to various learners but the content stored on the course setup tab (i.e., curriculum layout, course name, course code, course contacts) is not unique to those audiences.

-As of Elentra ME 1.15, users do have the ability to create unique course websites for different iterations of a course.
+Users do have the ability to create unique course websites for different iterations of a course.
 This is achieved by creating course communities (aka websites) for the course and associating the course website with a specific curriculum period.
 (More information on course websites here.)

-Individual learning events, which are mapped to a course, are available only to the specific audiences for the events.
+Individual learning events, which are mapped to a course, are available to the specific audiences for the events.

 This help section addresses course creation and the setup, enrolment, groups, and reports tabs.
 It also includes information on setting up a course website.
 Information about the CBME and Gradebook tabs can be found elsewhere (note that CBME help resources are provided in Elentra through the CBME tab).